 - Add the chickpeas to the baking sheet lined with parchment paper, and set aside.

-- Now, add the jackfruit to the empty food processor.
+- Now, add the jackfruit to the emptied food processor (no need to wipe it out).
 Pulse a few times to break up and roughly shred the jackfruit.
-Add it to the baking sheet with the chickpeas.
-Season the mix with the above “chicken" seasoning: salt, onion powder, and pepper.
+Add the shredded jackfruit to the baking sheet with the chickpeas.
+Season the mix with the above 'chicken' seasoning: salt, onion powder, and pepper.

 - Remove the baked jackfruit and chickpeas from the oven.
 Let cool for 10-15 minutes, then transfer to a large bowl.